Matt Chico: High school career

 Chico is a graduate of Fallbrook Union High School.

 College career

 Chico attended the University of Southern California in 2001-2002 and then transferred to Palomar College for the 2002–2003 academic year.

 Professional career

 Arizona Diamondbacks

 Chico was selected by the Arizona Diamondbacks in the third round of the 2003 amateur draft.

-Chico began the 2006 season pitching for Lancaster of the high Class A California League, where he accrued a 3–4 record and a 3.75 ERA in 10 starts.
-He was promoted to the Tennessee of the Class AA Southern League, accumulating a win–loss record of 7–2 and an ERA of 2.22 in 13 starts.
+Chico began the 2006 season pitching for Lancaster of the High-A California League, where he accrued a 3–4 record and a 3.75 ERA in 10 starts.
+He was then promoted to the Tennessee of the Double-A Southern League, accumulating a win–loss record of 7–2 and an ERA of 2.22 in 13 starts.